strimzi/strimzi-kafka-oauth/examples/README-authz.md

 ```

 However, we again receive `Not authorized to access topics: [x_messages]`.
 What's going on?
-The reason for failure is that while `team-a-client` can write to `x_messages` topic, it does not have a permission to create one if it does not yet exist.
+The reason for failure is that while `team-a-client` can write to `x_messages` topic, it does not have a permission to create a topic if it does not yet exist.

 We now need a power user that can create a topic with all the proper settings - like the right number of partitions and replicas.